<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2716/are-anarchists-against-immunizations</guid>
+<guid isPermaLink="true">https://anarchy101.org/19754/anarcho-autism</guid>

 </item>